sodacan-net/sodacan-core/docs/languageGuide.md

 ```
 Flow of control:
-1. `buttonAdapter` running on a microcontroller such as a Raspberry PI, monitors a *digital in* pin and when it goes positive (ignoring debounce logic), a message is published to the SodaCan `messageBus`.
+1. `buttonAdapter` running on a microcontroller such as a Raspberry PI, monitors a *digital in* pin and when it goes positive (ignoring debounce logic), a message is published to the Sodacan `messageBus`.
 2. The message is delivered to the `lampModule` which has subscribed to this type of message.
 3. The `lampModule` determines if the button press is and off or on transition (it keeps track of the state of the lamp).
 When the state of the lamp in the `lampModule` changes, another message containing the new state is published to the `messageBus`.